- Public Safety

 For recent, active, or developing incidents on weekends, nights, and holidays, please contact the shift commander (406) 657-8459.
 A shift commander can provide media with basic initial information on-scene if available.
 Please allow for time a shift commander to call you back or meet with you while on-scene.

 Crimes and Arrests

-The BPD follows Montana Code Annotated (MCA), Administrative Rules of Montana (ARM), and BPD Policy 10-9 when releasing to the .
+The BPD follows Montana Code Annotated (MCA), Administrative Rules of Montana (ARM), and BPD Policy 10-9 Public Information when releasing information to the public.